LLNL/merlin/docs/user_guide/monitoring/status_cmds.md

 When dumping to a file that *does not* yet exist, Merlin will create that file for you and populate it with the requested status info.

 When dumping to a file that *does* exist, Merlin will append the requested status information to that file.
 You can differentiate between separate dump calls by looking at the timestamps of the dumps.
-For CSV files this timestamp exists in the `time_of_status` column (see [Status CSV Dump Format](#status-csv-dump-format) below) and for JSON files this timestamp will be the top level key to the status entry (see [Status JSON Dump Format](#status-json-dump-format) below).
+For CSV files this timestamp exists in the `time_of_status` column (see [Status CSV Dump Format](#csv-dump-format) below) and for JSON files this timestamp will be the top level key to the status entry (see [Status JSON Dump Format](#json-dump-format) below).

 If you use the `--dump` option with `merlin detailed-status` and *don't* provide any filters, this will provide the same output in the file you're dumping to as it would if you used `--dump` with `merlin status`.

 If you use the `--dump` option with `merlin detailed-status` and you *do* provide filters, only the statuses that match your filters will be written to the dump file.

-### Status CSV Dump Format
+### CSV Dump Format

 The format of a CSV dump file for statuses is as follows: